pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 pretix applies resource requirements once for every product that has them.
 If your date has two products that both require a guide, then your date will require two guides for scheduling.

-If you want to sell tours and tickets as individual products, then you should add a tour product with requirements and any number of regular tickets that do not have requirements.
+If you want to sell tours and tickets as separate products, then you should add a tour product with requirements and any number of regular tickets that do not have requirements.

 ### Assigning resources to dates